-The “Endless Plains” of the Serengeti represent the essence of Tanzania’s wild realm of extraordinary landscapes and contain the greatest concentrations of wildlife in the world.
+The Serengeti represents the essence of Tanzania’s wild realm of extraordinary landscapes and contains the greatest concentrations of wildlife in the world.
 Tarangire National Park and Ngorongoro Crater are also spectacular game viewing destinations.
 Experience your African safari in Tanzania and see the authentic Africa up close.

-No other name so captures the essence of an African safari in Tanzania as Serengeti.
-The “Endless Plains” of the Serengeti represent the essence of Tanzania and resembles a likeness to your own burning desire to roam free.
+The wildlife parks you visit, the secluded and picturesque places you stay, and the experiences you will have on this exciting journey represent all that is spectacular about the Tanzanian safari.
 Tanzania is a wild realm of extraordinary landscapes and contains the greatest concentrations of wildlife in the world, including the greatest wildlife spectacle on earth—the Great Migration of Wildebeest on the Serengeti.
 Famous for its diversity of wildlife, Tarangire National Park has the largest species of African animals, including large herds of elephants.
 The groundwater forest of Lake Manyara supports myriad creatures, including tree-climbing lions.
 Ngorongoro Crater is the largest intact caldera in the world with over 30,000 mammals on the floor of this extinct volcano.

 - The largest concentration of lions in Africa